 - An internship will provide you with a better understanding of the workplace in your chosen field and strengthen technical and/or professional skills needed to perform a particular role.

 - A successful internship may also result in an invaluable mentoring relationship with a supervisor or colleague who can assist with future job contacts and employer references.

 - For more information about specific Elliott School internship resources, please log into ESCC.

-- We encourage you to search through ESCC, check with your academic department, visit GWork and GW Human Resources to search for paid on-campus positions.
+- We encourage you to search through ESCC, check with your academic program, visit GWork and GW Human Resources to search for paid on-campus positions.
 Note: International students cannot be employed in a GWU campus position with benefits.

 - Networking with Elliott School alumni is often instrumental in finding internship and employment opportunities, and you will have many options to network with alumni both in person and online.
 Employer networking panels and employer site visits feature alumni in various fields, and you will have access to the ESCC Professional Network and the Elliott School LinkedIn groups to find alumni online.

 Once you receive your Optional Practical Training (OPT) after graduation, you might consider a range of employers.

 - Many international students seek to remain in the United States for at least a year after graduation and find their nationality is an advantage in working for international organizations such as the United Nations, World Bank, or Inter-American Development Bank.